Dealing with bad grades is frustrating for both you and your children.

 You want them to have academic success now, so they have more opportunities for scholarships, higher education, and employment in the future.

-But your well-meaning attempts to motivate your children only result in energy-draining power struggles and strained relationships — not improved performance or accomplished academic goals.
+But your well-meaning attempts to motivate your children only result in energy-draining power struggles and strained relationships — not improved performance or the accomplishment of academic goals.

 Here’s the problem…